Hsn723/kubectl-nse/README.md

 ```

 ## Installation
-Use the binary directly or copy it to a location inside `$PATH` to use with `kubectl`.
-Binary releases will one day be uploaded.
+Compile using `make build` or download the binary for your platform from the [releases](https://github.com/Hsn723/kubectl-nse/releases), renaming it accordingly.
+Then, use the binary directly or copy it to a location inside `$PATH` to use with `kubectl`.